shaik1002/biggitlabbomb/doc/user/packages/npm_registry/index.md

 If you're installing:

-- From an instance:
+- From the instance level:

   ```shell
   npm config set -- //your_domain_name/api/v4/packages/npm/:_authToken=your_token
   ```

-- From a group:
+- From the group level:

   ```shell
   npm config set -- //your_domain_name/api/v4/groups/your_group_id/-/packages/npm/:_authToken=your_token
   ```

-- From a project:
+- From the project level:

   ```shell
   npm config set -- //your_domain_name/api/v4/projects/your_project_id/packages/npm/:_authToken=your_token